Finnish Society for Environmental Social Sciences YHYS Colloquium

-Call for sessions
+Call for papers

 YHYS Colloquium invites contributions to the fields of natural resources and environmental politics as well as explorations on naturecultural issues covering a variety of issues such as energy and climate, or sharing our lives with non-human others.